Balancing Weights for Causal Inference in Observational Factorial Studies

-We are interested in analyzing the effects of four binary treatments on whether the VOCs' blood concentration exceeds their detection limits.
+We are interested in estimating the effects of four binary treatments on whether the VOCs' blood concentration exceeds their detection limits.
 Our outcome of interest is heart rate.
-We also have access to people's demographic information (age, race, family income to poverty ratio), hypertension (defined as mean systolic blood pressure $\geq$ 130 mm Hg or mean diastolic blood pressure $\geq$ 80 mm Hg or taking medication for hypertension \citep{rahman2022environmental}), alcohol consumption, and smoking status.
-As shown in Table~\ref{tb:descriptive}, the sample sizes and the covariate distributions vary across treatment combination groups.
+We also have access to people's demographic information (age, race, family income to poverty ratio), hypertension, alcohol consumption, and smoking status.
+As shown in Table~S3 in the Supplementary Materials, the sample sizes and the covariate distributions vary across treatment combination groups.

-To remove confounding due to the observed covariates and draw reliable causal conclusions, we employ the proposed weighting estimator with interaction balance constraints and the covariates themselves as basis functions to replicate a $2^4$ full factorial design.
-As shown in Figure~\ref{fig:balance}, our weighting method greatly improved covariate balances in all contrasts for main effects and two-way interactions.
-Successfully controlling for potential confounding factors such as age, race, family income to poverty ratio, hypertension, alcohol consumption, and smoking status allows us to estimate the factorial effects of VOC exposures on tachycardia more reliably.
+To remove confounding due to the observed covariates and draw reliable causal conclusions, we employ the proposed weighting estimator with interaction balance constraints and the covariates themselves as basis functions to emulate a $2^4$ full factorial design.
+As shown in Figure~S6 in the Supplementary Materials \S S2.3, our weighting method greatly improved covariate balances (in terms of absolute standardized mean differences) in all contrasts for main effects and two-way interactions.
+Successfully controlling for confounding due to age, race, family income to poverty ratio, hypertension, alcohol consumption, and smoking status allows us to estimate the factorial effects of VOC exposures on tachycardia more reliably.